Lowest latency

 Choose the right model family based on latency, cost, context length, and task requirements.

-Start with chronos-bolt-base for most workloads.
+Start with amazon/chronos-bolt-base for most workloads.
 It offers a strong balance of accuracy, speed (130ms), and cost ($0.07/1M tokens) with probabilistic output support.
-From there, move to timesfm-2.0-500m if you need longer context, moirai-1.1-R models for multivariate, or ttm-r2 if you need to minimize cost.
+From there, move to google/timesfm-2.0-500m-pytorch if you need longer served context, Salesforce moirai-1.1-R models for multivariate, or ibm-research/granite-timeseries-ttm-r2 if you need to minimize cost.

 Key dimensions to consider when selecting a model.